 Conduct assessments and analyses on an ongoing basis so that you can routinely track the effectiveness of your security measures, potential vulnerabilities, and security breaches that may have occurred.

-Risk assessments help you maintain your security policies and avoid potential data leaks and breaches.
+Risk assessments help you maintain your security policies and procedures, and to avoid potential data leaks and breaches.
 Fines from the HHS can range from $100 per violation up to multi-million dollar settlements.
 Not to mention, the government may also enact long-term monitoring programs on the organization.

 Achieve HIPAA Security Rule compliance